Preamble

 (1) The news media must ensure this Guide is applied, complied with, and upheld at all times.
 They must continuously endeavour to promote this Guide of journalistic ethics with their staffs, and ensure they not compel journalists, whatever their affiliation with the organization, to resort to practices contrary to this Guide.

-(2) By this Guide, the news media are entirely responsible for all journalistic content they choose to produce, publish or broadcast on any given platform or social media account, regardless of the medium used.
+(2) By this Guide, the news media are entirely responsible for all journalistic content they produce, publish or broadcast on any given platform or social media account, regardless of the medium used.

 5. Process